mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 library on a firm mathematical foundation while remaining accessible to the broader C++ community.

+Most proposed features are already implemented in **[@MP-UNITS]**.
+Two — absolute quantities (the three-way delta/absolute/point split) and affine space annotations within the ISQ hierarchy — are design-complete but not yet implemented; early SG6 review is sought to validate the design direction before committing to full implementation.
+Those features involve breaking changes to [@P3045R7] that cannot be introduced later without an API break, making early consensus essential.
+SG6 is free to adopt any subset of the proposed features independently — in particular, the non-negativity tag, range-validated points, and runtime frame projections do not depend on the absolute/delta split being resolved first.

 ## Design philosophy

+This paper works from mathematical structure outward to API design.
+The starting point is measurement-theoretic classification of quantity spaces (vector spaces, affine spaces, convex spaces); design choices follow from that classification, validated against implementation experience in **[@MP-UNITS]** and concrete user feedback.
+Mathematical completeness and practical usability are treated as complementary requirements, not opposing forces.

 This paper proposes extensions to [@P3045R7] at a time when committee feedback reveals divergent perspectives.
 Some reviewers — notably Oliver Rosten (BSI) and Tiago Freire (ANSI) —